Kquant03/Kquant03/README.md

 Intelligence organizes around substrate coupling and integrative depth, not extraction and expansion.
 The forms of existence that persist are the quiet ones — not because they are hiding, but because the physics of complex, information-rich existence selects against loudness.

-We publish papers, build open-source simulation platforms, create training datasets, and develop AI systems.
+We publish papers, build open-source simulation platforms, create training datasets, develop AI systems, and run small live research instruments in public.
 Founded by **Stanley Sebastian** in Toledo, Ohio.

 <br/>